Ailurophobia

 There is a lot of superstition surrounding cats.
 The black cat can do almost anything that is supernatural be it good or bad!
 This superstition, which is embedded in our history is a fertile ground for developing a fear of cats.
 Medieval England contained many rampant ailurophobes.

 It is argued that a dislike of cats is essentially a fear of cats3.
-I agree this.
+I agree with this.
 When it becomes a disease or illness it is most usually found in women it is said4.
 It is also said by the same author that phobias originate in a conflict between animal desire and moral feelings.
 Homosexuality features in cat-haters5.

-The Unconventional View
+The Unconventional View – My thoughts only

 Ailurophobia is the chronic and rational albeit unreasonable fear of cats.
 Is it the underlying cause of the extinction of the tiger?
 And the gradual inexorable extinction of all wild cats for that matter.
 Some wild cats are supposedly plentiful in numbers (Asian leopard cat for example) but in the long term there is only one way for them to go..downwards, if we remain on the current road map.
 And is a fear of cats irrational?
-Could the the whole definition be wrong?
+Could the whole definition be wrong?
 Cats, even, domestic cats, can be frightening to quite a lot of people.
 People are frightened of the agility, speed, guile and sheer ability of the cat, a classic predator equipped beautifully for the task.
 People are frightened of the sharp claws, long canine teeth and strong bite.

-There is reason for the potential for fear of cats to exist but the cat can equally fear us.
+There is reason for the potential for fear of cats to exist, but the cat can equally fear us.
 We are, after all, the world’s top predator.
 It cuts two ways.
-At a fundamental level it is not irrational to fear a cat but it is only those who fear cats that end up fearing cats, it is circuitous.
-If you fear cats you mistreat a cat; you mishandle a cat, have the wrong attitude towards cats and that means the cat will behave in a defensive way, which means getting hurt.
+At a fundamental level it is not irrational to fear a cat, but it is only those who fear cats that end up fearing cats, it is circuitous.
+If you fear cats, you mistreat a cat; you mishandle a cat, have the wrong attitude towards cats and that means the cat will behave in a defensive way, which means getting hurt.

 But humankind to be honest has the potential to be pretty much frightened of anything.
 I don’t think it is irrational as the definition of ailurophobia states.
 It is just a crude survival instinct.
-If you aren’t sure and think you might get hurt, or don’t understand it (and if you don’t understand it you are more likely to be frightened by it) — kill it.
+If you aren’t sure and think you might get hurt, or don’t understand it (and if you don’t understand it, you are more likely to be frightened by it) — kill it.
 That is the unwritten motto.

 I also remember seeing a video on YouTube of a leopard (the common leopard) chasing through a village in India.
 It was obviously frightened and out of its comfort zone.
 It could have been left alone, people could have steered clear but, oh no..we gotta kill it!
 It was of course killed.
 An irrational fear of cats?
 No, this was a rational fear but a misplaced fear I say because the leopard can be avoided.
 The cougar is quite retiring and shy6 and the glorious tiger has killed an incredibly small number of people considering what could have happened.
 It generally avoids people.
 It is people who create the conditions under which a fear of it exists.
-If we fear it we attack it or run from it (the tiger attacks from the rear so this is bad news) and that can only produce the classic tiger response which elicits more fear from us.
+If we fear it, we attack it or run from it (the tiger attacks from the rear so this is bad news) and that can only produce the classic tiger response which elicits more fear from us.

 It is also said that Napoleon, Hitler, Genghis Khan and other ruthless dictators have suffered from ailurophobia but there is no evidence to support this.
 But there may be a vestige of truth in it.
 A dictator has to get his own way.
 He forces situations to suit his interests.
 A cat cannot be forced to do anything and if you try you get hurt!
 In the cat refusing to be forced and the human getting hurt the person will dislike the cat despite the person being the author of his own injury.
-Dogs obey the master and didn’t Hitler have a dog companion?
+Dogs obey the master, and didn’t Hitler have a dog companion?
 Yes, he was named Blondi.

 Overlap